wasp-lang/wasp/web/blog/2022-09-05-dev-excuses-app-tutrial.md

 ![Final result](../static/img/final-excuse-app.png)

-## There’s an issue with the 3-rd party library.
+## There’s an issue with the third party library.

 Setting up a backbone for the project is the most frustrating part of building any application.